Qualtagh/JBroTable/README.md

 # JBroTable
 JTable with a groupable header.

+Standard Java Swing implementation of a table (JTable) allows to have only one header row by default.
+It's quite hard to customize a JTable to have more than one row in a header.
+The JBroTable library lets you do it with ease!

 The implementation is based on [this](http://stackoverflow.com/a/20208995/4540645) StackOverflow answer by [MadProgrammer](http://stackoverflow.com/users/992484/madprogrammer).

 Supported Look & Feels: